iberezansky/flip-book-jquery/README.md

 cd jquery && npm install
 ```

-When the installation finished to run development server:
+When the installation finished to run <a href="http://localhost:8080/">development server</a>:
 ```bash
 npm run dev
 ```